TNA Impact preview: The final edition on AXS TV - Pro Wrestling Dot Net

 -Dani Luna vs. Harley Hudson

-Powell’s POV: Impact is simulcast Thursdays on AXS TV and TNA+ at 7CT/8ET.
-The show will move to AMC on January 15.
+Powell’s POV: Impact will be simulcast Thursday on AXS TV and TNA+ at 7CT/8ET.
+The show will make its AMC premiere on January 15.
 John Moore’s weekly TNA Impact reviews are typically available on Fridays, along with my audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment